-For the first tier (Basic Pension), one third of the benefits and all of administrative costs are paid from the general budget of the government.
-This rate is planned to increase to one half by the year 2004.
+For the first tier (Basic Pension), one half of the benefits and all of administrative costs are paid from the general budget of the government.
 For the second tier (Employees' Pension Insurance) and mutual aid association pensions for central and local civil servants, the administrative costs are paid by the central government.
 For the third tier, there is no subsidy from the government.